Finding Your Radiance in Half Moon Pose (Ardha Chandrasana)

 Half Moon Pose with a Block

 Placing a block under the bottom hand can be extremely helpful.
 I’ve been practicing yoga for over ten years and have very open hamstrings, and I love using a block in this pose.
-Think of the block as an opportunity to enhance the full expression of Ardha Chandrasana.
-Most importantly, notice the way you feel in the pose with a block versus without a block and determine which feels more expansive.
+Think of the block as an opportunity to enhance Ardha Chandrasana’s full expression.
+Most importantly, notice how you feel in the pose with a block versus without a block.
+Determine which feels more expansive.

 Second, try the pose perpendicular to the wall with your top foot pressing firmly into the hard surface.
-Extend your raised leg into the wall and lengthen both side bodies.
-Here, you can really begin to experience what it feels like to radiate out through the limbs, as well as what it takes to begin to square the torso as it opens to the side.
+Extend your raised leg into the wall and lengthen both sides of your body.
+Here, you can experience what it feels like to radiate out through the limbs and what it takes to square the torso as it opens to the side.

-Finally, begin to explore Half Moon Pose in the middle of the room and experience the strength, balance and radiance of the pose.
+Finally, begin to explore Half Moon Pose in the middle of the room and experience its strength, balance, and radiance.

 Recent articles